-The BMW iX2 is undeniably independent, but still clearly recognisable as part of the BMW X family and is therefore ideally equipped as a coupé for all occasions.
+The BMW X2 is undeniably independent, but still clearly recognisable as part of the BMW X family and is therefore ideally equipped as a coupé for all occasions.

-The independent TÜV Rheinland Energy validated a life cycle assessment of the BMW iX2 xDrive30 showing the measures taken to reduce its environmental impact.
+The independent TÜV Rheinland Energy performed a life cycle assessment of the BMW X2 sDrive20i.
+The assessment shows that the BMW Group is taking measures to reduce its environmental impact.